Religious violence in India: Anti-Muslim violence

 The Godhra train burning incident in which Hindus were burned alive allegedly by Muslims by closing door of train, led to the 2002 Gujarat riots in which mostly Muslims were killed.
 According to the death toll given to the parliament on 11 May 2005 by the United Progressive Alliance government, 790 Muslims and 254 Hindus were killed, and another 2,548 injured.
 223 people are missing.
 The report placed the number of riot widows at 919 and 606 children were declared orphaned.
 According to hone advocacy group, the death tolls were up to 2000.
 According to the Congressional Research Service, up to 2000 people were killed in the violence.

 Tens of thousands were displaced from their homes because of the violence.
 According to New York Times reporter Celia Williams Dugger, witnesses were dismayed by the lack of intervention from local police, who often watched the events taking place and took no action against the attacks on Muslims and their property.
 Sangh leaders as well as the Gujarat government maintain that the violence was rioting or inter-communal clashes—spontaneous and uncontrollable reaction to the Godhra train burning.

-The Government of India has implemented almost all the recommendations of the Sachar Committee to help Muslims.
+The Sachar Committee Report was setup by the then Prime Minister of India Manmohan Singh to study the socio-economic condition of Muslims in India.

-The February 2020 North East Delhi riots, which left more than 40 dead and hundreds injured, were triggered by protests against a citizenship law seen by many critics as anti-Muslim and part of Prime Minister Narendra Modi's Hindu nationalist agenda.
+The 2020 Delhi riots, which left more than 40 dead and hundreds injured, were triggered by protests against a Citizenship (Amendment) Act, 2019 seen by many critics as anti-Muslim and part of Prime Minister Narendra Modi's Hindutva agenda.

+In recent years, anti-Muslim violence in India has increased seriously due to the Hindutva ideology where citizens with other religious beliefs are tolerated but have second‐class status.